Time: 19:45 - 21:15

 You will need to bring your own instrument - alto or tenor saxophone - and reeds (strength 2).
 It is possible to learn on soprano sax but please note that this size is more difficult to play as a beginner.

-You need to purchase a sax book to be advises by the tutor.
+You may need to purchase a sax book if advised by the tutor.
+Course materials will be available in the google classroom.

 When I've finished, what course can I do next?